Exploring Non--commutativity as a Perturbation in the Schwarzschild Black Hole: Quasinormal Modes, Scattering, and Shadows: Introduction

-Furthermore, exploring the geodesics and shadow radius to enhance our understanding of the gravitational lensing has gained attentions \cite{okyay2022nonlinear,ovgun20234d,pantig2022shadow}.
-We explore these aspects of the Schwarzschild--like black hole in the non--commutative spacetime \cite{wei2015shadow,sharif2016shadow,saha2018shadow,brown2011instability,anacleto2015gravitational}.
+Furthermore, exploring the geodesics and shadow radius to enhance our understanding of gravitational lensing has gained attention \cite{ovgun20234d,wei2015shadow,anacleto2015gravitational}.
+We explore these aspects of the Schwarzschild--like black hole in the non--commutative spacetime.

 The structure of this paper is as follows: In Section 2, first we provide an overview of implementing non--commutative spacetime through the metric of the Schwarzschild--like black hole.
 After that, we focus on the massless Klein--Gordon equation, where we derive a Schr\"{o}dinger--like form for the wave equation and find an effective potential.
 Section 3 is dedicated to obtaining the quasinormal modes of the non--commutative deformed Schwarzschild black hole using the WKB method, P\"{o}sch--Teller and Rosen--Morse fitting method.
 In Section 4, we calculate the greybody factor and absorption cross section concerning non--commutativity parameter.
 Section 5 addresses the null geodesic and shadow radius in non--commutative spacetime.
 Finally, we present the conclusions in Section 6.